cordbleibaum/ArcDPS-Timer/Readme.md

 ### boost
 [boost](https://www.boost.org/) is a general collection of C++ libraries, that is licensed with the Boost Software License.
 It is included with vcpkg

+### hash-library
+[hash-library](https://github.com/stbrumme/hash-library) is a hashing library, that is licensed with the Zlib license.
+It is included as git submodule